Great Rift Valley Lakes

 The Lake Nakuru National Park was created in the 1960s to protect the huge flocks of greater and lesser flamingos that used to breed and nest at the edge of Lake Nakuru, which gave the lake it’s characteristic pink rim.
 The Park covers 188 km² of land - from lake water, woodland and bush grassland to rocky ridges.
 Today rising water levels have meant that the majority of the famous flamingos have all flown away, but the Park is still home to over 400 other species of birds, including African fish eagles, marabou storks, pelicans, herons and kingfishers.

 It is also one of the few places to see the endangered black rhino alongside the white rhino, and today the Park is home to one of the largest concentrations of rhinoceros in the entire country.
 Other wildlife that can be spotted includes Rothschild’s giraffe, Cape buffalo, waterbuck, lion, leopard, zebra, gazelle, impala, eland and the hyrax.

 The Park also has extremely large pythons, who mainly inhabit the dense woodlands, but can often be seen crossing the roads or dangling from trees.

 The last 2 lakes are Lake Bogoria and Lake Baringo - maybe it is because they are further away they are less visited.
-Borgoria, a saline and alkaline lake, lies a little north of the Equator, and boasts yet another large population of flamingoes.
+Borgoria, a saline and alkaline lake, lies a little north of the Equator.
 The lake is also famous for the geysers and hot springs that line the lake banks.
-Baringo is a freshwater lake and over 470 species of bird have been recorded here, making it a must-see place for really keen birders.
+Baringo is a freshwater lake and over 470 species of bird have been recorded here, including a large population of flamingoes, making it a must-see place for really keen birders.